eslint/rfcs/designs/2021-schema-object-rules/README.md

 While the current numbers are already supportive of making these changes, we have a number of means available to further prepare plugins for these changes, which we could optionally employ:

 - Communicating about these upcoming changes in blog posts leading up to the major release
-- Adding deprecation notices inside ESLint in a minor version release, showing a warning when executing linting for an offending rule:
-  > DEPRECATION WARNING: This rule has options but is missing `meta.schema` and will stop working in ESLint v9.
-  > The maintainer of this rule needs to release an updated version with a schema added.
-  >
-  > DEPRECATION WARNING: This rule is using the deprecated function-style format and will stop working in ESLint v9.
-  > The maintainer of this rule needs to release an updated version using object-style format.
-- Adding deprecation notices inside ESLint in a minor version release, showing a warning when running tests for an offending rule:
+- Adding deprecation notices inside ESLint in a minor version release, showing a warning when running tests for an offending rule (these will change to fatal assertions in pre-release versions of ESLint v9):
   > DEPRECATION WARNING: This rule has options but is missing `meta.schema` and will stop working in ESLint v9.
   > Please add `meta.schema`: <https://eslint.org/docs/developer-guide/working-with-rules#options-schemas>
   > This lint rule can assist with the conversion: <https://github.com/not-an-aardvark/eslint-plugin-eslint-plugin/blob/main/docs/rules/require-meta-schema.md>